To Err Is Human; To Edit, Divine

 As far as subscriptions go, Grammarly is affordable, fitting snuggly between Spotify’s $10/month and Netflix’s $13/month, assuming you opt for Grammarly's yearly plan.

 As a heavy user of Spotify and Grammarly, it's hard to say which adds more value to day-to-day life.
 This article was written with the help of Grammarly and a Tchaikovsky playlist, so I have trouble deciding which was more impactful.
-That said, will price even matter once you’re immune to explaining the same sentence more than once and accidentally using the wrong “there?”
+That said, will price even matter once you’re immune to explaining the same sentence more than once, accidentally using the wrong “there,” and disrupting a flow state?

 To better answer the, “is it worth it” question, I have to ask you a question: what will you use Grammarly for?
-If your day-to-day life is alienated from writing aside from the occasional follow-up email, then probably not.
-If you’re generally indifferent to the quality of your writing, then definitely not.
+If your day-to-day life is alienated from writing aside from follow-up emails and tweets, then probably not.
+If the quality of your writing has no bearing on your quality of life, then definitely not.

 I want to share this responsive software with the kinds of people who have something to gain from it.
-If you identify with one of these people, then use this link to transcend spellcheck.
+Click here to transcend spellcheck.